 A Winter Storm, her first novel published in 2012, was based on a true story about a woman's abusive past that she must face in order to move forward with her future.

-The Fortune series, Fortune Lost, Fortune Found and Fortune Restored, is a family sage that follows a family secret that impacts generations and the God who wants to heal all that's been broken by the secret.
+The Fortune series, Fortune Lost, Fortune Found and Fortune Restored, is a family saga that follows a family secret that impacts generations and the God who wants to heal all that's been broken by the secret.

 Novels by Ann Collins share the truth of God's love in the midst of life's tragedies.
 With a flare for adventure and a love for mystery, Ann Collins invites the reader into a story that just might inspire you to follow him into the adventure he has waiting for you.